-Google Pixel 2 Release Date And Specs: October Debut, Insane Low-Light Camera, A Budget Version And A Higher Price
+Google Pixel 2 Release Date And Specs: October Debut, Insane Low-Light Camera, A Budget Version, And A Higher Price

 This does not mean to say that the 2017 flagship smartphone would be far cheaper than its predecessor.
 On the contrary, rumors are high that due to its more advanced cameras and its added features such as an IP68 water resistance rating, the Google Pixel 2 would be at least $50 more than its predecessor.
 Despite this, however, numerous Google fans have noted that the higher price of the upcoming flagship is fully justified, especially if Google does manage to perfect its smartphone’s low-light imaging capabilities.

-In order to address the lower end of the smartphone market, however, speculations are rife that Google would be releasing the Pixel 2B, a lower-specced variant of its 2017 flagship which would be priced very aggressively.
+In order to address the lower end of the smartphone market, however, speculations are rife that Google would be releasing the Pixel 2B, a lower-specced variant of its 2017 flagship that would be priced very aggressively.
 Rumors state that the Pixel 2B would feature inferior specs than its more expensive siblings.
-However, 9to5Google‘s source has stated that despite the low price of the device, it would still give its users a genuine Google experience.
+However, 9to5Google’s source has stated that despite the low price of the device, it would still give its users a genuine Google experience.

 The Google Pixel 2 is undoubted a very interesting handset.
 While the mobile world awaits the clash between the iPhone 8 and the Galaxy S8, Google’s surprise entry into the smartphone arena would no doubt make the battle of the 2017 flagships much more compelling and unpredictable.
 Considering its rumored specs and speculated October 2017 release date, it seems very likely that Google’s next flagship smartphone would be its most successful mobile device yet.